Skip to the main content

 Animal care attendants need:

-• The ability to be gentle, quiet and patient with animals
+• To be gentle, calm, and patient with animals

 • The ability to control animals